BjarniLeifs/Angular-Mean-JWT-Passport/info.md

-Secret key's are in users.js in models, and users routes... it need to be the same...

-need to find better way to store the key in one file and send it to every one if changed...
+### Put usefull things in here!!!

+#### Usefull note's for all...

+  Please put some note's here, that everyone need to know.
+When approved and fixed.
+  If implamented in the project please remove the information from here.
+  Remeber if it has to be some information we need to know, put it in README.md or make new fileName.md and push it on git thank you..